prakaa/phd_thesis/source/03_summary.md

  > **Prakash, A.**, Bruce, A. & MacGill, I. NEMSEER: A Python package for downloading and handling historical National Electricity Market forecast data produced by the Australian Energy Market Operator.
 Journal of Open Source Software 8, 5883 (2023)

-## Working papers {.unnumbered}
+## Submitted manuscripts {.unnumbered}

 > **Prakash, A**., Bruce, A. & MacGill, I. The scheduling role of future pricing information in electricity markets with rising deployments of renewables and energy storage: an Australian National Electricity Market case study.
-Submitted to Energy Policy
+Submitted to Energy Economics

 ## Regulatory submissions {.unnumbered}